olya-yevsieienko/react-native-cryptoapp/README.md

 # React Native Cryptocurrency App
-Cryptocurrency Application is a pet project to get acquainted with the technology React Native.
+Cryptocurrency Application is a pet project to get acquainted with the technology React Native for Android.

 You can choose a cryptocurrency, see the price change and the price change chart, transition history, etc.